-- Deep peels generally reach the deeper layers of the dermis.
-The depth of damage depends on the nature and concentration of the chemicals in the peeling solution and the
+Deep peels generally reach the deeper layers of the dermis.
+And the depth of damage depends on the nature and concentration of the chemicals in the peeling solution and the

-- length of time they are permitted to interact with the skin.
-Popular chemicals in peeling solutions include retinoids (tretinoin dissolved in propylene glycol), alpha-hydroxy
+length of time they permitte to interact with the skin.
+In addition, popular chemicals in peeling solutions include retinoids (tretinoin dissolved in propylene glycol), alpha-hydroxy

 …Peels remove all that dry, dull debris and reveal the softer, smoother skin underneath.